Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 Sequence example: application(beforeModel -> model ->afterModel) --> route(beforeModel --> model --> afterModel)--> subroute(beforeModel --> model --> afterModel) -->application(setupController) --> route(setupController) --> subroute(setupController)

+There's also activate (fires when new route entered, but not when the model changes) and deactivate (fired when a route is completely exited, and not fired when only the model changes)

 ## Commands

 ```sh